Jako/multiTV/README.md

 --------------------------------------------------------------------------------
 All options for a custom template variable are set in a config file in the folder *configs* with the same name as the template variable (otherwise the default config is used) and *.config.inc.php* as extension

-The display of the input fields in the multi field list could be set in `$settings['display']` to *horizontal*, *vertical* or *single*.
+The display of the input fields in the multi field list could be set in `$settings['display']` to *horizontal* (events example), *vertical* (images example) or *single*.
 Create a custom template variable called *event* for a horizontal example.
 A multiTV with single display configuration contains only one list element.

 The input fields of one list element could be defined in `$settings['fields']`.
 This variable contains an array of fieldnames and each fieldname contains an array of field properties.